zsh28/gill/README.md

 > extract the key material (like if you are going to save the key to a file).

 ### Create a Solana RPC connection

+See also: the docs on [how to create a Solana client](https://gill.site/docs/getting-started/client)

 Create a Solana `rpc` and `rpcSubscriptions` client for any RPC URL or standard Solana network moniker (i.e. `devnet`, `localnet`, `mainnet` etc).